 Ed is an Owner/Founder as well as the Chief Executive Officer at New Method Wellness bringing a supportive but no-nonsense approach to the center.
 He is passionate about recovery service and has been a crucial leader in the development of New Method Wellness, helping to bring to the forefront the center’s strengths.
 Ed is a hands-on leader, often interacting with clients during the course of treatment, taking personal satisfaction in hearing about their progress.
 This helps clients to feel that they have a personal ally at the highest level of the organization.
 Ed cites the consistency and spiritual values of the company as its strengths, and he sees his contribution as rearticulating these fundamentals.
 Ed has a 30 year background as a successful business executive and he served in the military for 15 years.
 He enjoys cooking for crowds and loves to play golf.

-Chief Financial Officer, Owner
+Bing Crosby, BA - Chief Financial Officer, Owner

 Bing is an Owner as well as the Chief Financial Officer at New Method Wellness.
 He oversees the organization’s payor relations, support services, information technology, legal, standards and compliance, and health information management areas.
 Having owned several businesses in the past including a daycare center, Bing is well suited to serve as our financial strategist.
 He is utilizing his financial management and strategic planning experience to help New Method Wellness continue to grow and provide cost effective services to clients and their families.
 After landing a football scholarship at Boise State University, Bing went on to graduate from Vanguard University with a bachelor’s degree in Business Administration.

-Dr. Nishant Kumar, D.O.
+Dr. Nishant Kumar, DO - Consulting Psychiatrist

 Dr. Nishant Kumar is a Board Certified General Psychiatrist qualified in Addiction Psychiatry.
 Dr. Kumar attended the University of California, Los Angeles where he graduated with a degree in psychobiology and economics.
 He then went on to pursue his medical training at Western University of Health Sciences – College of Osteopathic Medicine of the Pacific in Pomona, California, graduating with a D.O. degree.
 Dr. Kumar received his psychiatry residency training at the distinguished Cedars-Sinai Medical Center in Los Angeles, California, where he served as the Academic, Research and Administrative Chief Resident.
 Dr. Kumar has completed advanced training in Addiction Psychiatry at Cedars-Sinai Medical Center, where he is also serving as part of the Medical Staff and supervises Psychiatrists in training.
 Dr. Kumar is an approved and licensed buprenorphine provider and is board certified by the American Board of Psychiatry and Neurology.
 He has extensive experience working with both outpatients and inpatients in treating substance abuse disorders, eating disorders and various other psychiatric disorders.
 In addition to his clinical skills, he is actively involved in addiction related research and is currently a Principal Investigator for Friends Research Institute in Torrance, California.

-Dr. K. Mitchell Naficy, M.D., FAAFP
+Dr. Mitchell Naficy, MD, FAAFP - Medical Director

 Dr. Naficy is a Board Certified specialist of Family Medicine whose style of patient care involves caring for the person as a whole, rather than just treating a particular symptom or illness.
 His credentials include a Bachelors degree in Microbiology from Rutgers University followed by obtaining his medical Doctorate in Puerto Rico.
 Dr. Naficy completed an internship in 1990 at USC Medical Center in Los Angeles and then 3 years of residency at UCI Medical Center in Irvine, CA.

-Louis Heit, MFT, LCSW
+Louis Heit, LMFT, LCSW - Clinical Consultant

 Louis Heit is our Clinical Consultant, providing supervision and clinical oversight to our counselor and therapist team.
 He is licensed in California as both a Clinical Social Worker and as a Marriage and Family Therapist, has Professional Certificate training in Business Management from the University of California, and has over thirty years of experience in providing direct care, training, supervision, program development and management, with specialties in trauma recovery, substance abuse treatment, mood disorders, and pain management.
 In addition to running a private practice and his work at New Method Wellness, Louis is a clinical preceptor for the US Navy, Camp Pendleton Substance Abuse Rehabilitation Program, and is on the faculty at the University of Southern California, School of Social Work.
 He also consults for the California Board of Behavioral Sciences.

-Dr. Ruta Sternbergs, ED.D., Psy.D., CADC
+Dr. Ruta Sternbergs, ED.D., Psy.D., CADC - Therapist

 Ruta is a Drug and Alcohol Counselor at New Method Wellness.
 She started her career as a R.N., which lead to her interest in the psychological needs of individuals.
 She received her doctorate in Counseling Psychology from Boston University, where she was asked to co-evaluate their inaugural Master’s Program Specializing in Counseling Women.
 Ruta also completed the requirements for her Psy.
 D. from the American Behavioral Studies Institute.
 For the past several years, she has been an active member of the Trauma Intervention Program (TIP) of Orange County.
 She has discovered that her true calling is in the field of addiction recovery.
 “I cannot think of any other disease that has such a profound impact on so many”.
 She considers it to be an honor to connect and work with clients as they embark on their personal recovery journey.
 Ruta enjoys her family, friends and all creatures, big or small.

-Juanita Wells, CADC1
+Juanita Wells, CADC-II - Counselor

 Juanita is a Drug and Alcohol Counselor at New Method Wellness.
 She has a profound understanding of the recovery process and her diverse background and thoughtful insight provides a comforting voice of reassurance to our clients.
 She demonstrates the compassion to gently guide the client as well as the entire family down the path of recovery.
 She believes pro-active measures are necessary when an individual is suffering from the disease of addiction.
 Always willing to go the extra distance, she ensures our clients receive the highest quality of care possible.
 She thoroughly enjoys working with the clients and feels rewarded by having the opportunity to see them make major changes over the course of treatment.
 Juanita is a duly accredited Certified Alcohol and Drug Counselor II (CADC-II) with International Accreditation (ICADC)

-James Shoffeitt, CATC
+James Shoffeitt, CATC1 - Counselor

 James is a Drug and Alcohol Counselor at New Method Wellness.
 He has been in recovery for over 6 years and has been working in the field of addiction treatment since 2011.
 He is a graduate of the Human Services Program at Saddleback College.
 His philosophy is that recovery truly happens when the mind, body, and spirit become one.
 He is advocate for surf, equine, and outdoor therapies.
 He believes there are as many paths to recovery as rivers that reach the sea.
 His passion lies in helping others find themselves, recovery, and their purpose in life.
 “New beginnings are often disguised as painful endings…” -Lao Tzu